 And that’s what you want, right?

-In short, your visual identity are the first point of contact.
-So it needs to get across your ideals, fast.
+In short, your visual identity is often the first point of contact.
+So it needs to show your ideals, fast.

 Making a Difference

 Another point is making you stand out.
 The visual aspects of your brand should look and feel different to your competitors.
-It’s no good copying your competition – if your clients can’t differentiate you, they won’t have strong feelings towards your brand.
-People’s brand choices are heavily influced by how they feel about the brand.
-If you don;t stand out, you’ll fail to make an emotional impact on your market.
+It’s no good copying your competition.
+Your clients won’t have strong feelings for your brand if they can’t differentiate you.
+People’s brand choices are heavily influenced by how they feel about the brand.
+If you don’t stand out, you’ll fail to make an emotional impact on your market.
 And that makes you forgettable.

 There’s nothing worse than being forgettable in branding.
 It’s the first brand-killer.